HAYEONryu/json_oss/README.md

 6. Local Electoral output
 7. Overall regional winner output

+#Benefits of the program:

+1. Election information can be analyzed through low data.
+2. Access to data is easy through parser.
+3. Numerical analysis is possible, including the number of votes cast, the number of voters eligible for the election and the number of votes invalid.

 #How to run this program
 1. run makefile(make)
 2. run the main.c file